Wagner chief says he ordered his Russian mercenaries to halt march on Moscow and return to Ukraine

 “The mutiny needs to be suppressed," Kadyrov said.

-While the outcome of the confrontation was still unclear, it appeared likely to further hinder Moscow's war effort as Kyiv's forces probed Russian defenses in the initial stages of a counteroffensive.
+Even with the confrontation seemingly defused, it appeared likely to further hinder Moscow's war effort as Kyiv's forces probed Russian defenses in the initial stages of a counteroffensive.

 Wagner forces have played a crucial role, capturing the eastern city of Bakhmut, an area where the bloodiest and longest battles have taken place.
 But Prigozhin has increasingly criticized the military brass, accusing it of incompetence and of starving his troops of munitions.